previder/kubernetes-demo/02_staas.md

 ```

 Because the storageClassName equals the name of the storage class we created earlier, the NFS provisioner automatically created a Persistent Volume and a Persistent Volume Claim.

-The NFS share has also been mounted on the ubuntu server for debugging and learning purposes.
-Check out the folder /mnt/staas with the `ls` command and find your PVC folder.
+As an example we have also mounted the STaaS volume on the ubuntu server for debugging and learning purposes.
+Check out the folder `/mnt/staas` with the `ls` command and find your PVC folder.
 The default name format is: `${namespace}-${pvcName}-${pvName}`.

 ## Deployment